thomaswilburn/kudzu/readme.md

 Intro
 -----

 Kudzu manages the DOM by mapping data to special attributes in your HTML.
-To use it, you add special attributes to your markup, then pass a root element and a state object to the Kudzu factory function.
+To use it, you write mostly-standard markup, then pass a root element and a state object to the Kudzu factory function.
 For example, we might write the following HTML:

 ```html
 <div id="example" :innerhtml="greeting" @click="onClick">Hello, world!</div>